OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_3.md

 ### Question 57

-Which JMS destination type supports multiple consumers receiving the same message?
+Which JMS destination type ensures only one consumer receives each message?

 - a) Queue
 - b) Topic